 This guideline covers how patients in hospital should be monitored to identify those whose health may become worse suddenly and the care they should receive.
 It aims to reduce the risk of patients needing to stay longer in hospital, not recovering fully or dying.
 It doesn’t specifically cover the care of children, patients in critical care areas or those in the final stages of a terminal illness.

 - physiological observations to be recorded in acute hospital settings

 - using physiological track and trigger systems to identify at risk patients

 - response strategies for patients who are deteriorating

 - transfer of patients from critical care areas to general wards

-- all adult patients in hospital, including patients in the emergency department being admitted to hospital and those being moved between departments.
+- All adult inpatients, including patients in the emergency department being admitted to hospital and those being moved between departments